Critical Limb Ischemia (CLI)

 • Gangrene

-This potentially limb-threatening condition requires immediate treatment to re-establish blood flow.
-Depending on the progression of the disease, treatment may include medications, endovascular treatments or arterial surgery.
-Our team does everything we can to prevent the need for amputation.
+CLI is a potentially limb-threatening condition that requires immediate treatment to restore blood flow.
+Depending on the severity of the disease, treatment options may include medications, endovascular treatments or arterial surgery.
+At Ochsner Health, our team is committed to doing everything possible to prevent the need for amputation and improve your quality of life.

 The Ochsner team is currently part of the Promise II Trial, researching new devices that will help improve blood flow to the limb in patients with late-stage chronic limb-threatening ischemia.
 Chronic limb-threatening ischemia (CLTI) is the most advanced form of PAD.
 The LimFlow approach to treating CLTI involves the concept of venous arterialization.